FIDUCEO/Harmonisation/harmonisation_meiv_demo/README.md

 A Novel Framework to Harmonise Satellite Data Series for Climate Applications.
 Remote Sens.
 2019, 11, 1002.
 doi:[10.3390/rs11091002](https://doi.org/10.3390/rs11091002)

+The source and result datasets discussed in the above journal article as well as a presentation on the comparison of errors-in-variables and marginalised errors-in-variables methods are publicly available at Zenodo:

+Quast, Ralf, Mittaz, Jonathan P. D., & Hunt, Samuel E. (2019).
+A Novel Framework to Harmonise Satellite Data Series for Climate Applications: Matchups, Calibration Parameters and Residuals [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.3490298

+Harris, Peter M., Hunt, Samuel E., Quast, Ralf, & Giering, Ralf.
+(2019, October).
+Comparison of FIDUCEO harmonisation methods on simulated datasets.
+Zenodo. http://doi.org/10.5281/zenodo.3490509

 The code included with this project is for demonstration only and does not include essential computational parts.
 Please contact [FastOpt GmbH](www.fastopt.de) for further information on the full MEIV harmonisation software.